voxlol/projectjellyfish/README.md

 #### Installation

-Jellyfish-API is a Ruby on Rails app, and you can install it as such.
+Jellyfish API is a Ruby on Rails app, and you can install it as such.
 Please see the appropriate installation guide for specifics for how to install.

 INSTALL-OSX.md - Mac OS Installation (generally used for development)